 Students who have already studied Italian at HSC level, or who have substantial previous knowledge of the language, as established by the department, cannot take these language junior units.
 Students with previous knowledge of Italian who enrol in ITLN1611 or ITLN1612 without checking their eligibility may be requested by the coordinator to withdraw and enrol in a more appropriate unit of study.

-Students who have achieved more than 70 percent in Italian Beginners at HSC (or IB Ab Initio) enter directly into ITLN2611.
-Those who have achieved more than 80 percent in Italian Continuers at HSC (or IB Standard) enter directly into ITLN2631.
+Students who have successfully completed HSC Beginners (or IB Ab Initio) enter directly into ITLN2611.
+Those who have achieved more than 70 per cent in Italian Continuers at HSC (or IB Standard) enter directly into ITLN2631.
 No special permission is required.

 Students who have successfully completed IB Advanced should identify themselves to the department.
 Students who are not sure about their language level should contact the Chair of the Department.